PKI-IEEE-ProjectTeam/IEEE_HEXAPOD/README.md

 ### Project Goals

-## Movement
+#### Movement
 The Hexapod should be able to walk on flat and textured surfaces.
-Additonally, it should be able to walk over obstacles at least a third of its standing height.
+Additonally, it should be able to walk over obstacles at least a third of its standing height (that height being the midpoint of its body to the ground when it's standing "normally").
 The Servo motors have an output torque of 2.2kg/cm.
 As such, the legs should be built with those constaints in mind.

 The hexapod should be able to walk fowards/backwards, rotate itself, and ideally be able to turn while walking.

-## Control
+#### Control
 The hexapod should be able to be controlled wirelessly with the use of a remote controller.
 The hexapod should be able to work idependently, with no wires connecting it to an external power supply or controller.